 The old man approached, smiling, and asked "Do you wish words before you leave?"

 The stranger's defiant but questioning stare answered for itself.

-all take the time to make preparations for your own harvests.
-I will return on the nineteenth day of harvest month,
+will return on the third.
+There will be no class during the interim.
+You should all take the time to make preparations for your own harvests.
+I will return on the twentieth day of harvest month,

 With that, the old man left for his journey to market.
 The stranger could manage only silence.

 There was great merriment in the valley when Wei returned to perform his final course around the circle.
 By then, word had spread afar to the outer reaches of the valley, and all who heard,